kcl-lang/kcl-lang.io/docs/reference/xlang-api/overview.md

 ## REST-API

 The C-API provided by KCL does not have a REST-API.
-The REST-API is defined by Protobuf and is finally implemented by the upper-layer Go-SDK.
+The REST-API is defined by Protobuf.

 ### Start REST Service